jonnor/projects/reprapping/README.md

 The belt could be printed out of NinjaFlex ([work by others](http://www.thingiverse.com/search/page:1?q=ninjaflex+belt&sa=)).
 With some clever work on axel, bearings and belt-tensioner, it may be possible to make it zero-vitamins.

-One application for such a gearbox, would be for a belted Z-axis of a printer using NEMA17 stepper.
+One application for such a gearbox, would be for a belted Z-axis of a printer using a standard NEMA17 stepper.

 ## Printed belt tensioner